mazek/LiveNewsBoard/README.md

 Live News Board - news, data, info aggregator.

+Goal is to create simple server with rest api that collects information from many sources and provides it via it's api.
+Default as a auto refreshig webpage.
+Could be used as a info, twitter, currency, changes in infrastructure configuration, releases announcments etc log.

 This is a learning project.
 Don't get too serious ;)

 Any help and suggestion appreciated.

 ## Resources.
 1) http://blog.miguelgrinberg.com/post/designing-a-restful-api-with-python-and-flask

 ## What You need for sure.

 virtualenv flask

 ./flask/bin/pip install flask

 ./flask/bin/pip install flask-httpauth

 ### Testing links, assuming Your app is at: http://localhost:5000/